 By: Trevor Troyer, VP, Agricultural Risk Management

-Grape crop insurance is available in the following states; Arkansas, California, Colorado, Connecticut, Idaho, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Virginia and Washington state.
-Crop insurance may not be available in all counties in each state though.
+Grape crop insurance is available in the following states; Arkansas, California, Colorado, Connecticut, Idaho, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Virginia and Washington.
+Crop insurance is not available for grapes in all counties in each state though.
 For a list of insurable counties, you can look at the RMA’s website at rma.usda.gov or contact your agent.
 Even though there may be differences between AVAs in a given county, the insurability, prices, premiums are set by county not AVA.